-630 West 168th Street P&S 11th Floor, Room 453 New York, NY 10032 Tel: 212-305-9706 Fax: 212-342-0420
+630 West 168th Street New York, NY 10032 Tel: 212-305-9706 Fax: 212-342-0420

-- 1. Positive for disease-causing mutation(s): You may have one or more genetic changes that are known to cause a specific genetic condition in other individuals with similar symptoms.
-The variant or variants would then be called a mutation or mutations and would be interpreted as the cause of your symptoms. - 2.
-No disease causing mutation(s) found: It is possible that the test will not find any genetic change that could explain your symptoms.
-This type of test result does not mean your condition is not genetic.
-The result would not take away whatever current diagnoses doctors may have given for your condition. - 3.
-Variant with uncertain significance: Sometimes the test will find a variation that is predicted to be important, but has not been reported or seen before in people with your condition.
-Such a variant may or may not be the cause of your symptoms.
-The lab would report it as a "variant with uncertain significance" if there is evidence strongly suggesting that it is related to your condition.
+- 2. No disease causing mutations or variants found: It is possible that the test will not find any genetic change that would explain your child's symptoms.
+This type of test result does not mean your child's condition is not genetic.
+The result would not take away whatever symptoms or current diagnoses doctors may have given your child. - 3.
+Variant with uncertain significance: Sometimes the test will find a genetic variation that is predicted to be important, but has not been reported or seen before in people with your child's condition.
+Such a variant may or may not be causing your child's symptoms, but the lab will report it as a "variant of uncertain significance" if there is evidence strongly suggesting that it is related to your child's condition.